Part 1: Select the imager instrument

 HOYA offers a larger density staging than B + W. In addition, after various tests, the surfacing quality of the HOYA filters is such that it does not degrade the quality of the images delivered by Sol'Ex, which is essential.
 The HOYA filters are also less expensive and do not present fringe phenomenon, which is not the case with the B + W filters tested, which is troublesome.
 In summary, the right source is the HOYA PROND filter series.

-These filters, designed for photography or video, are of course easily adapted to all photographic lenses.
-For a refracting telescope, it will be necessary to manufacture a 3D printed interface.
+These filters, designed for photography or cinema, of course easily adapt to all photographic lenses.
+For a telescope, it will be necessary to manufacture an interface in 3D printing (for example) - see opposite.
+You can download from the following links the corresponding STL files (compressed files), as examples for some popular refractors and telescopes:

 The other way to filter the intense solar flux is to use a Hershel helioscope, an accessory well known to solar observers.
 This looks like a telescope 90° folder.
 The principle is simple: the solar flux captured by the telescope meets a little in front of the focus a strip of bare glass (without surface treatment), most often inclined at 45°.
 Naturally, a bare glass surface reflects about 5% of the incident flux and transmits the rest, or 95% (the internal absorption of the glass is almost zero).
 The subsequent attenuation eliminates any risk of material breakage as a result of the helioscope (but viewing with the naked eye without further filtering is still prohibited).
 The second side of the blade forms an angle with the first in such a way as to avoid the appearance of a ghost image.